mrismanaziz/Reforestation/README.md

-## What do you call a fish wearing a bowtie?
-Sofishticated.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!